Today I’m sharing a few tips on how I style my photos…

 Like anything in life, having a theme always makes things look 10x better.
 Just like you might have a theme in your home decor, or your Instagram feed, or your outfit choice for the day, your photos need one too.
 This can either be a theme with the actual content in the photo, or the props you use.
 My favourite things to use lately in my photos are fresh flowers, I buy all different kinds of fresh bouquets and it doesn’t matter what kind of flower it is, they always makes my photos look so much prettier.
 A lot of my photos naturally have a theme because the main topic I blog about is beauty.
 So if I’m taking a photo of makeup, I generally pop things like makeup brushes, eyelash curlers and other beauty related objects into my photos.
 Sometimes I like to play around with a more lifestyle based photo and I’ll put things in that I use on a daily basis, like my laptop, a cup of coffee, or a nice scented candle.
 It’s all related to the same sort of theme and just makes the photo blend so well together!

-The background you use has a lot to do with how you style your photography, depending on what ‘theme’ or ‘look’ you’re going for, you need a background that fits.
+The background or backdrops you use has a lot to do with how you style your photography, depending on what ‘theme’ or ‘look’ you’re going for, you need a background that fits.
 I generally keep my backgrounds nice and light or simple as I think it compliments beauty products well and makes them stand out.
 I like to use marble and wood in my backgrounds as they’re two things that are full of texture, yet look amazing behind objects!
 Playing around with textures for your background is such a fun thing to do and can really help you style your photography well.
 If I go out and see a beautiful tiled floor or some pretty floorboards, the first thing I want to do is take a flat lay on them!

 Adding character to your photos is basically focusing on what sort of props you’re going to use.
 If I’m taking a lifestyle flat lay, I like to add in props such as cups of coffee, or food – for example, a pretty donut!
 For beauty flat lays, things like ribbon and candles are super pretty bits that I like to add.
 These tiny little touches add so much character to the photograph which gives you a much more pleasing aesthetic.